nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 MIT, and University of Washington, Seattle on a wide range of projects.
 These include: 1) large pediatric and psychiatric studies;
 2) MRI, fMRI, DTI and PET studies; and 3) a variety of cognitive and experimental paradigms.
-In all of these cases, the advantage of using Nipype has been: a) to work through a single interface on different software; b) to avoid redundant expensive computations; 3) to reduce duplication of data in workflows; 4) to distribute computational load across file-system sharing clusters; 5) to keep track of what has been done; and 6) to visualize the workflow.
+In all of these cases, the advantages of using Nipype have been: a) to work through a single interface on different software; b) to avoid redundant expensive computations; 3) to reduce duplication of data in workflows; 4) to distribute computational load across file-system sharing clusters; 5) to keep track of the exact parameters and components of the analyses; and 6) to visualize the workflows.

-Furthermore, integrating interfaces to FSL and FreeSurfer allows SPM workflows to leverage different volume- and surface-based structural analysis components and provides a mechanism for integrating MRI, fMRI and DTI data within a single workflow.
+The ability to interact with external programs from a single python prompt aids in learning about new tools and developing new workflows.
+The pipeline mechanism allows easy comparisons of algorithms and the influence of algorithms on an entire workflow.
+It allows users to use optimized algorithms from different packages in the same workflow.
+As an example, integrating interfaces to FSL and FreeSurfer allows SPM workflows to leverage different volume- and surface-based structural analysis components (e.g., Fig 2).
+The workflow in Figure 2 combines surface-based smoothing with an SPM-based first-level analysis.
+The resultant contrast images were then used for a FreeSurfer-based group-analysis using surface-based spherical registration.
+Nipype provides a mechanism for integrating MRI, fMRI and DTI data within a single workflow.

-encourage the scientific exploration of different algorithms and associated parameters; (2) ease the development of workflows within and between packages; (3) reduce the learning curve associated with understanding the algorithms, APIs and user interfaces of disparate packages; (4) provide a plugin like environment for developers to create and test new cross-package algorithms; and (5) provide a collaborative environment for neuroimaging software development in a high-level language.
-These aims address some limitations of existing neuroimaging pipeline systems (e.g., LONIPipeline, CaMBA, MIPAV, BioImageSuite).
+It provides a plugin like environment for developers to create and test new cross-package algorithms and a collaborative environment for neuroimaging software development in a high-level language.
+ArtifactDetect, a quality assurance tool, originally a matlab-based SPM toolbox is now available to FSL users and appropriately modifies both SPM and FSL generated design matrices to discard outliers.

-  Second, to provide a
-pipeline structure which allows for parallel processing, simple parameter sweeping, interoperability between packages, reproducible analyses, and easy pipeline visualization.

 Conclusion